 EYE OF SCIENCE / SCIENCE PHOTO LIBRARY EYE OF SCIENCE / SCIENCE PHOTO LIBRARY

 Slime mould spores.
-Coloured scanning electron micrograph (SEM) of spores (orange) of the slime mould Metatrichia floriformis.
-The surface of the spores is spiny (echinulate).
-The spores are associated with a mass of thread-like structures (grey), collectively known as the capillitium.
+Coloured scanning electron micrograph (SEM) of spores (egg-shaped, green) of the slime mould Trichia decipiens var.
+The spores are associated with a mass of thread- like structures (grey), collectively known as the capillitium.
 Changing moisture levels cause the threads to move with a wriggling action; this flicks the spores away, helping to disperse them.
 Slime moulds are not fungi, but a separate group with a variety of complex life cycles.
-Magnification: x1000 at 6x6cm size.
+Magnification: x275 at 6x7cm size.